JaKooLit/NixOS-Hyprland/README.md

 nix-shell -p git curl pciutils
 ```

-- Clone this repo & CD into it:
+- Clone this repo into your home directory & CD into it:
 ```
 git clone --depth 1 https://github.com/JaKooLit/NixOS-Hyprland.git ~/NixOS-Hyprland
 cd ~/NixOS-Hyprland
 ```

+> [!IMPORTANT]
+> need to download in your home folder as some part of the installer are going back again to ~/NixOS-Hyprland

 - *You should stay in this folder for the rest of the install*
 - edit `hosts/default/config.nix` to your liking.
 Once you are satisfied, ran `./install.sh`